BBC Radio Cumbria: Technical

 On FM, Radio Cumbria broadcasts to northern Cumbria on 95.6 MHz (Sandale) – suitable for drivers on the M6 north of Penrith – and to the south of the county on 96.1 MHz (Morecambe Bay), with lower-powered relays on 95.2 MHz (Kendal), 104.1 MHz (Whitehaven) and 104.2 MHz (Windermere).

-Until 2020 the station also aired on medium wave: 756 kHz (Brisco – Carlisle) and 837 kHz (Barrow-in-Furness).
-It used to broadcast on 1458 kHz (Whitehaven).
+On medium wave, the station broadcasts on 756 kHz (Brisco – Carlisle) and 837 kHz (Barrow-in-Furness).
+Until 2020, it was also broadcast on 1458 kHz (Whitehaven).

-The station also broadcasts via DAB, but didn't do so until 1 December 2021, which was the day that the Cumbria multiplex was switched on.
-Until then, BBC Radio Cumbria had been the only BBC local radio station that did not broadcast on DAB.
+The station also broadcasts on DAB+.
+DAB+ transmissions began for the station on 1 December 2021, which was the day that the Cumbria multiplex was switched on.
+Until then, BBC Radio Cumbria had been the only BBC local radio station that wasn't broadcasting on DAB.

-The station is also available on Freeview TV channel 721 and streams online via BBC Sounds.
+The station is also available on Freeview TV channel 713 in the BBC North East and Cumbria and BBC North West regions and streams online via BBC Sounds.

 Programming

-Local programming is produced and broadcast from the BBC's Carlisle studios from 6 am – 10 pm on weekdays, 6 am – 1 am on Saturdays and Sundays.
+Local programming is produced and broadcast from the BBC's Carlisle studios from 6 am to 2 pm weekdays and for sports coverage.
+The Saturday Breakfast show also broadcasts locally.

-The late show, airing from 10 pm – 1 am, originates from BBC Radio Lancashire on Monday - Thursday nights and BBC Radio Newcastle on Friday - Sunday nights.
+From 10 pm each night, BBC Radio Cumbria carries the England-wide late show; from 1 am, it simulcasts BBC Radio 5 Live.
+Previously, the station's late show had originated from BBC Radio Lancashire on Monday to Thursday nights and BBC Radio Newcastle on Friday to Sunday nights.

-During the station's downtime, BBC Radio Cumbria simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.